chcavignx/AI-Autonomous-Assistant/STT_offline.md

 One of the best open-source solutions for offline voice recognition on the Raspberry Pi, compatible with multiple languages.

 **Precision**
-Achieves a recognition rate of 85% to 95% on short commands and limited vocabulary in a calm environment [4].
+Achieves a recognition rate of 85% to 95% on short commands and limited vocabulary in a calm environment (accuracy decreases for similar objects and crowded scenes).

 **Performance**
 Processes commands almost instantly (latency < 1 second per command).